DDWeijers/training_19-12-19/README.md

 The input data should at least contain three columns: chromosome (CHROM), start position (POS), end position (END).
 Make sure the column names match the names between the brackets.
 To run the script, change the input and output directories.

-.
+For versioning and dependencies, please refer to requirements.txt .
 ├── .gitignore
 ├── CITATION.md